Ukkoa/QdRant/README.md

 # QdRant
-An easy way for R users to interact with Qdrant's vector database
+An easy way for R users to interact with Qdrant's vector database.

+Work in progress and help appreciated! =)